tbreuss/mithril-by-examples/examples/tab-component.md

 ---

 This example demonstrates how to create a tab view, where tab toggle buttons communicate there activation state through a surrounding wrapper component using tab ids.
+The example is using Tailwind.css for the UI part.

 ## Tabs.js